 A basic Keynesian perspective would see military spending as one component of government spending, with effective demand/multiplier effects.
 In this way military spending can be good for an economy, getting out of recession and helping plan expansions in effective demand.
 War would have a negative impact upon the economy?
-In general this has been combined with a form a institutional analysis which would take it beyond a liberal perspective.
+In general this has been combined with a form of institutional analysis which would take it beyond a liberal perspective.

-In response institutionalists have provided a more complex understanding of the processes at work and the role of military power and conflict5.
-The institutionalist perspective is predicated on existence of MIC (Eisenhower), where internal pressures for
+In response institutionalists have provided a more complex understanding of the processes at work and the role of military power and conflict.
+The institutionalist

-3 India and Pakistan provides one of the few examples where researchers have been able to provide consistent evidence of a Richardsonian arms race.
+&lt;sup>3 India and Pakistan provides one of the few examples where researchers have been able to provide consistent evidence of a Richardsonian arms race.
 Even then, Oren (1994) has offered an alternative approach, based on hostility levels between the two countries, under which the apparent arms race disappears.
 Numerous attempts have been made to estimate arms races for Turkey and Greece, using a variety of theoretical and econometric models, without clear evidence of an arms race emerging.
 (E.g. Dunne, Nikolaidou and Smith (2003), and Smith, Sola and Spagnolo (2000).)

-4 Which includes actual enemies
+&lt;sup>4 Which includes actual enemies